 |Total Sales (Millions)||$5,128||$5,020||$5,116||$5,172||1.1%|

-- Thirty-seven percent of Americans consume soyfoods or soy beverages once a month or more, approximately five percentage points higher than during the period between 2006 and 2008.
-Conversely, 35 percent indicate that they never consume soy, which has decreased steadily since 2006 (then at 43 percent).
+- 42% of Americans consume soyfoods or soy beverages once a month or more, compared to 30% back in 2006.
+The gain appears to be from those who consume soy once a week or more (19% in 2006 to 28% in 2013).
+Conversely, 27% indicate that they never consume soy, which has decreased steadily since 2006 (then at 43%).

-- Approximately 31 percent of U.S. consumers seek out products containing soy and approximately 35 percent of consumers are aware of specific health benefits of soy in their diet.
+- 47% of consumers, up from 31% in 2010, seek out products specifically because they contain soy, and approximately 26% are aware of specific health benefits of soy in their diet.

-- In 2010, over 84 percent of consumers perceived soy products as healthy on an aided basis.
-On par with last year, this number also reflects a dramatic increase of
+- In 2013, over 75% of consumers perceived soy products as healthy on an aided basis, which is an 8% increase over 15 years.

-- Thirty-one percent of consumers say they are aware of the FDA claim that consuming 25 grams of soy protein per day reduces the risk of coronary heart disease.
-Forty-five percent agree with the health claim.
+- Four in 10 consumers say they are aware of the FDA claim that consuming 25 grams of soy protein per day reduces the risk of coronary heart disease.